spajic/nvim/Readme.md

 ~ - change case of selected letters (lower - upper - lower)

 I can move visually selected lines with up/down with J/K (see remap)

+## Smart comments
+tpope/vim-commentary

+- gc - main command, comment/uncomment a selection in Visual mode
+- gcc - comment current line
+- gcap - comment a paragraph (accept any motion target)
+- use `.` to repeat (useful to toggle comment/uncomment)

 ## Spellcheck
 Works for Russian and English